 To view a student's page, click on the student's name.

 Example of a Student Page.

-Students can add rich-text, link to documents, link to web pages, embed video, embed audio, create sub-pages, add comments (if allowed) and peer review (if allowed).
+Students can add text, link to documents, link to web pages, embed images, embed video, embed audio, create sub-pages, add comments (if allowed), and peer review (if allowed).

 Click Back to return to the Lessons page.
-The Back button is located in the top right corner of the student's page.
+The Back button is located in the top and lower left corners of the student's page.

 Click the Peer Evaluation Statistics button to see the evaluations made by other students (or self-evaluations).